junecastillote/SPO-File-Search/README.md

 The PSCredential object of the account used to connect to the SharePoint or OneDrive site.

+This credential must be:

+- Non-MFA enabled SharePoint Administrator account
-This credential must be non-MFA enabled and has Site Administrator or Owner access to the site.
+- Has Site Administrator or Owner access to all sites (or specific sites to search.)

 **`-ClientId <String>`**